Head and Neck Pathology

 Academic and Research Accomplishments

 Our HNPD has a broad educational and research mission, including a clinical fellowship program, whose graduates are providing the next generation of academic leadership across the country and around the globe.
-The Division has the responsibility for training approximately 40 resident physicians per year in pathology, as well as the MEE ENT surgery residents, and one to three clinical and research fellows.
+The Division has the responsibility for training up to 80 resident physicians per year in pathology, as well as the MEE otolaryngology – head and neck surgery residents, and one to three clinical and research fellows.
 Our Division Faculty participate in formal lectures at both Mass General and MEE, with clinical fellows having opportunities to participate in the teaching of resident trainees and clinical colleagues in formal and informal settings.
 Our HNPD faculty have authored more than 500 manuscripts in the past five years, both primarily and in collaboration.

 Teaching and Educational Activities